richiejp/ltp-sparse-pres/markdown/20-template-slides.md

 - A collection of kernel bug reproducers
 - A framework for writing tests in C and Shell
 - A home for orphaned projects such as the Open POSIX compliance tests
+- Used extensively as part of SUSE's automated kernel testing

-*SUSE is the top contributor in recent years and uses it to detect issues early.*
+*SUSE is the top contributor in recent years*

 <!-- .slide: data-state="normal" id="simple-race-1" data-timing="20s" data-menu-title="A simple race" -->